High School Faculty

 Rachel Kalish

-I am the lucky mother of two amazing young women.
-One will be starting university at Case Western Reserve the other a recent graduate of Northeastern University.
+Ms. Kalish is the lucky mother of two amazing young women; one is currently attending university in Case Western Reserve and the other graduated from Northeastern University.

-Outside of school I love hiking, the ocean, and all types of textile work (sewing, knitting, quilting).
+Outside of school, Ms. Kalish loves hiking, the ocean, and all types of textile work (sewing, knitting, quilting).

 - Email:nweissanfo@kis.ac